setokk/PhysioLink-Backend/README.md

 # PhysioLink-Backend
 Backend source code (Team 11) for Development of Android Applications, University of Macedonia (UoM)
 <br>
-The app is written in Nodejs and specifically using the Expressjs framework.
+This app is written in Nodejs and specifically using the Expressjs framework.
 <br>
 <img src="screenshots/api-reference.png" />
 <hr>